Hurricane David: Florida

-Because the hurricane remained near the coastline, David failed to cause extreme damage in Florida.
-At the height of the storm, up to 50,000 people in Broward and Miami-Dade County (then Dade County) lost electricity due to downed and damaged power lines.
+Because the hurricane remained near the coastline, David did not cause extreme damage in Florida.
+At the height of the storm, up to 50,000 people in Broward and Dade County lost electricity due to downed and damaged power lines.
 Storm surge and abnormally high tides caused significant erosion damage to State Road A1A in the vicinity of Sunrise Boulevard in Fort Lauderdale.
 Four fatalities occurred in Broward County, two directly and two indirectly.
 In Palm Beach County, sustained winds peaked at 58 mph at the Palm Beach International Airport and wind gusts reached up to 92 mph in Jupiter.
 Winds shattered windows in stores near the coast and caused some property damage, including blowing the frame off the Palm Beach Jai alai fronton in Mangonia Park and downing the 186-ft (57-m) WJNO AM radio tower in West Palm Beach into the Intracoastal Waterway.
-Around 70,000 people in or near West Palm Beach lost electricity after falling trees downed around one-third of Florida Power & Light's main feeder lines.
+Around 70,000 people in or near West Palm Beach lost electricity after falling trees downed around one-third of FPL's main feeder lines.
 Abnormally high tides damaged docks and piers, while also flooding portions of South Ocean Boulevard between Lake Worth and Lantana.
 In Palm Beach, several boats moored in the Lake Worth Lagoon capsized.
 Damage in the county totaled approximately $30 million, most of it incurred to crops.

 Farther north, the storm deroofed a few structures and flooded some buildings in the Treasure Coast, including the Stuart City Hall.
 A 450-ft (140-m) crane was snapped in two at the St. Lucie Nuclear Power Plant.
 In Vero Beach, a tornado caused major damage to a restaurant and deroofed a condominium and apartment building.
 Some clapboard-style homes in the county suffered major damage, especially in Gifford and other low income communities.
 Heavy rains inundated portions of State Road 60 with up to 4 ft of water between Interstate 95 and Yeehaw Junction because the St. Johns River marsh had difficulty draining.
+In Okeechobee County, winds unroofed tool shed and trailers and downed power lines, leaving some areas without electricity.
 Two tornadoes in Brevard County caused damage.
 The first twister severely impacted or destroyed about 50 mobile homes and a condominium complex in Melbourne Beach and a shopping center in Palm Bay after crossing the Indian River.
 The shopping center alone sustained about $1.5 million in damage.
 Another tornado was spawned in Cocoa, damaging a few roofs.